section-engineering-education/engineering-education/articles/regular-expressions-in-python/index.md

 ### Introduction

-RegExes is a tiny programming language in itself.
-It is more of a formal grammar used to parse strings than a programming language.
+A Regular Expression (or RegEx) is a tiny programming language in itself.
+It's more of a formal grammar used to parse strings than a programming language.
 Like any other programming language, RegEx has a syntax and a specific RegEx can be used to match all strings following that specific format.
 Webscraping and data cleaning are among the [numerous applications](https://www.analyticsvidhya.com/blog/2020/01/4-applications-of-regular-expressions-that-every-data-scientist-should-know-with-python-code/#:~:text=Regular%20Expressions%20are%20useful%20for,data%20extraction%20and%20what%20not!) of this string-matching engine.

-The question begs to be asked - Why go for a complex, difficult-to-interpret piece of code when one can easily iterate through the string and check for the conditions?
+The question begs to be asked - why go for a complex, difficult-to-interpret piece of code when one can easily iterate through the string and check for the conditions?

 ### Reason for Regular Expressions

-Remember those websites where your password must be between 8-12 characters with atleast one capital letter, one small letter and one number?
+Remember those websites where your password must be between 8-12 characters with atleast a capital letter, a small letter, a number and a special character?
 You miss any one of those, and your password is invalid.
 In the backend, every attempt you take at making a password is matched with a RegEx and ensures your password follows the right format.

 The computational resources wasted while scaling up the format checks when if-elif-else comparisons are used instead of RegExes is quite significant.

 And it doesn't just stop there.

 With the help of RegExes, your code becomes clean.
 Faster computation translates to faster validation.
 And RegExes are fairly standard.
 If you're able to grasp a specific implementation of a RegEx, all it takes is minor tweaks to switch between different implementations.
-RegExes can be used in multiple ways – replacing substrings, finding substrings, splitting strings - all at the expense of a set of brackets and alphabets and symbols.
+RegExes can be used in multiple ways: replacing substrings, finding substrings, splitting strings - all at the expense of a set of brackets and alphabets and symbols.
 What started off as a theoretical concept in computer science has helped Wall Street financial analysts save thousands of man hours in extracting relevant financial and statistical data from from relevant documents like quarterly reports and quarterly earnings.

 In a nutshell, the effort's worth it.